 During the conference

-33. Airport – the registration in the airport begins 2 days before the start of the summit, right by the exit of the terminal, so that you can enter freely on the day of the summit.
+33. Airport – the registration in the airport begins 2 days before the start of the event, right by the exit of the terminal, so that you can enter freely on the day of the event.
 However even if you arrive before that, you will not have trouble with queues.
 The organization was competent and there were no queues for registration in the arena itself.

 35. Ahead of time – register for Web Summit Opening Night.
 The founder of Web Summit – Paddy Cosgrave – will tell you about the rules, trends, news and will give you tips on how to spend your time.
 The amount of places is limited.
 You will not be able to get a ticket on the day ofthe event.
 This opening night is attended by everyone who takes the summit seriously and plans things ahead.